 Perform a preliminary inspection before purchasing used furniture.

-Always check used items, even harmless products like electronics, which have perfect hiding spaces for bed bugs.
+Used items, even harmless products like electronics, can be perfect hiding spaces for bed bugs.

 Even if something “looks clean”, you should always perform basic checks to any vulnerable goods that you plan on bringing into your home.